TobiasBg/WP-Table-Reloaded/readme.txt

 = More information =
 Please see the English plugin website http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded-english/ .

-If you like this plugin, please rate it here in the WordPress Plugin Directory.
+If you like this plugin, please rate it here in the WordPress Plugin Directory or make a donation.
 Thank you!

 = Informationen auf Deutsch =
 Dieses Plugin erlaubt die Verwaltung von Tabellen in WordPress.